Last updated on January 12, 2024

 How to get around New York City with a baby

 New York City and its traffic isn’t a place where you want to hire a car, so the best option is to walk, take advantage of the public transport system or take taxis when you need to.
-Here’s a run-down of the options.
+Here’s a run-down of the options for New York baby-friendly travel.

 Buses aren’t the best option for travelling with a baby in New York as you’re not allowed on them with an open stroller, plus the subway is a quicker option.
 But sometimes it might be necessary to take a bus, so keep in mind the stroller rule and perhaps take a carrier instead.